Fabian-G/quest/docs/tracking.md

 ```bash
 quest set @work on 42
 ```
-After that you will notice that this change was automatically passed on to timewarrior:
+After that you will notice that this change was automatically passed on to Timewarrior:

 ```bash
 ~ ❯ timew